chrishawnm/Census-API-Examples/README.md

 to get variable for datasets click on "variables"

-to get examples for of requests click on "examples"
+to get examples for requests click on "examples"

 get your key using the following website: